SRlNlVASAN/MovieDB/README.md

 # MovieDB
-To Build a database with dimensional modeling, data warehouse design, and advanced SQL for Cinephiles.
+Using dimensional modeling, data warehouse design, ETL and advanced SQL for a Cinephile's Dream Database.

 ### Dataset Overview